jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 layout: post
 comments: true
 mathjax: true
-title: “Soft & hard attention and memory network ”
+title: “Soft & hard attention”
-excerpt: “How to use attention to improve deep network learning, and use memory network for Q&A?”
+excerpt: “How to use attention to improve deep network learning?
+Attention extracts relevant information selectively for more effective training.”
 date: 2017-03-15 11:00:00
 ---
 **This is work in progress...**